-11.9 million Canadian households will qualify for the GST/HST credit in 2020
+About 11.9 million Canadian households qualified for the GST/HST credit in 2020.

 - Sometimes the Canada Revenue Agency (CRA) is slow with the payments.
-Wait 10 business days before contacting them.
+Wait ten business days before contacting them.

 - You can check the status of your GST/HST credit online by logging into your myCRA account.